 Indicate by check mark whether the registrant is a shell company (as defined in Rule 12b-2 of the Exchange Act).
-Yes ☐ No ☑
+Yes D No 🗹

-The aggregate market value of the common equity held by non-affiliates of the registrant (assuming for these purposes, but without conceding, that all executive officers, directors and 10% or greater stockholders are "affiliates" of the registrant) as of June 30, 2015, the last business day of the registrant's most recently completed second fiscal quarter, was approximately \$895.6 million (based on the closing sale price of the registrant's common stock on that date as reported on the New York Stock Exchange).
+The aggregate market value of the common equity held by non-affiliates of the registrant (assuming for these purposes, but without conceding, that all executive officers, directors and 10% or greater stockholders are "affiliates" of the registrant) as of June 30, 2016, the last business day of the registrant's most recently completed second fiscal guarter, was approximately \$971.6 million (based on the closing sale price of the registrant's common stock on that date as reported on the New York Stock Exchange).

-There were 50,113,873 shares of Class A common stock, par value \$0.001 per share (which number does not include 1,518,512 shares of Class A common stock issuable upon conversion of Series A Convertible Junior Participating Non-Cumulative Perpetual Preferred Stock) as of January 31, 2016.
+There were 50,650,424 shares of Class A common stock, par value \$0.001 per share as of January 31, 2017.